• Skip to primary navigation

 }

 If a class is defined with the keyword final, then that class is called the final class.
-If a class is declared as final, then it can not be extended (inherited), and final classes are completed in nature.
+If a class is declared final, it can not be extended (inherited), and final classes are completed in nature.
 We are using the final class for secure and efficient code.
-In Java programming language, several classes are already declared as final in the standard library.
-For example, Java.lang package and String class.
+In Java programming language, several classes are declared final in the standard library—for example, Java.lang package and String class.

 Final Keyword Important Points

-• You Can not declare constructor as final
+• You Can not declare the constructor as final.

-• If you want no other class able to extend your class then that time you can declare your class as final
+• If you want no other class, you can extend your class, and then you can declare your class as final.

-• If you have declared data members as final, then that are acts as constant.
+• If you declare data members as final, that acts as constant.
 You can not change the values of those data members.

-• By default, all the variables or data members of an interface are static and final.
+• All an interface’s variables or data members are static and final by default.

 Ref: article